-Only the Sales table has a unique identifier (Invoice Number), which means that you need to add at least one field to each of the other tables to serve as the link to other tables.
-For example, adding a Customer ID field to the Customer table, adding the same field to the Invoice table, and establishing a relationship between the tables through Customer ID in each table.
+Only the Sales table has a unique identifier (Invoice Number), which means that you need to add at least one field to each of the other tables to serve as the link to other tables-for example, adding a Customer ID field to the Customers table, adding the same field to the Invoice table, and establishing a relationship between the tables through Customer ID in each table.
 The database engine uses the relationship between customers and invoices to connect customers with their invoices.
-Relationships between tables is done through key fields.
+Relationships between tables are facilitated through the use of key fields.